Accelize/apyfal/docs/index.rst

 **Limitations in remote mode**

-+ Max data file is limited to 30GB if using PycURL, or 2GB otherwise.
++ Max input file size is limited to 30GB when using client local file.
 + Timeout will occur if a request takes more than 900s.